fooooter/drain/README.md

 POST body consists of a `RequestBody` enum, which contains data of a given media type.
 Currently supported request MIME types are `application/x-www-form-urlencoded` and `multipart/form-data` represented by `XWWWFormUrlEncoded` and `FormData` `RequestBody` enum variants respectively.

-`FormDataValue` is a struct containing possible filename of the data segment and its value.
+`FormDataValue` is a struct containing possible filename of the data segment, its headers and its value.
 Keep in mind, that `value` is a `Vec<u8>`, because it can contain binary data, unlike in `XWWWFormUrlEncoded`, where binary data are encoded using URL encoding.

 ```rust